 They want war!
 Bolton and Pompeo with Trump.
 [State Department photo/Public Domain]

-The only hope for avoiding a war with Iran lies in the fact that it is a much tougher target than Iraq, Afghanistan and Libya, which may make the US think twice.
+The only hope for avoiding a war with Iran lies in the fact that it is a much tougher prey than Iraq, Afghanistan and Libya, which may make the US think twice.
 Sure, if the US, with or without its European followers, decides to attack Iran, they can crush it.
 Russia and China will be protesting, but they will not intervene militarily.
 The Iranians feel betrayed by the Europeans, but that is not helping them much.
 They are on their own.
 However, a war with Iran will not be a cake walk – as Pentagon officials boasted on the eve of the invasion of Iraq.
 And don’t count on all the casualties being Iranians.